-Because they are so dense, hardwood decks can more difficult to drill and nail.
+Because they're so dense, hardwood decks can be more difficult to drill and nail.
 But with time and patience, the high quality results are well worthwhile.

 Without regular maintenance, hardwood decks can weather and even rot in the harsh Aussie climate.
 So be sure to apply a timber finish or oil to your deck yearly to ensure its good looks last.